-Experts in physical and biological anthropology, anatomy, osteology, pathology, crime scene investigation, expert witness testimony and forensic sciences, our faculty have been recruited from the Boston University Schools of Medicine and Law and local, state and federal law enforcement agencies.
+Experts in physical and biological anthropology, anatomy, osteology, pathology, crime scene investigation, expert witness testimony and forensic sciences, our faculty have been recruited from the Boston University Schools of Medicine, national and international Universities and local, state and federal law enforcement agencies.

-Dr. Moore is the Director of the MS in Forensic Anthropology program.
+Dr. Moore is the Program Director and an Associate Professor of anatomy and neurobiology.
 Dr. Moore teaches Anatomical Sciences and Professional Development in this program.
 She has completed training in human remains recovery with the Federal Bureau of Investigation and participated in the development of the Biomedical Forensic Sciences and the Professional Studies in Applied Forensic Sciences & Criminal Investigation programs.
 Her research interests include recovery of function following stroke and changes in cognitive function with age. firstname.lastname@example.org

-Dr. Siwek is an assistant professor in the department of anatomy and neurobiology at the medical school and has been teaching Medical Gross Anatomy and at BUSM for more than 20 years.
-Most recently he has developed and taught anatomy and osteology courses for the Biomedical Forensic Sciences and Forensic Anthropology programs.
-His research interests include comparative anatomy, stereology and neuroanatomy. email@example.com
+Dr. Siwek is an Assistant Professor of anatomy and neurobiology.
+He has taught Anatomical Sciences for more than 25 years and has developed and taught anatomy and osteology courses for the Biomedical Forensic Sciences, Forensic Anthropology, Bioimaging and Graduate Medical Sciences programs.
+His research interests include comparative anatomy and histology. email@example.com

-Dr. Pokines is an Assistant Professor in the Department of Anatomy and Neurobiology.
-He joins the program with over a decade of experience as a Forensic Anthropologist and Forensic Archaeologist.
+Dr. Pokines is an Associate Professor of Anatomy and Neurobiology.
+He has over a decade of experience as a Forensic Anthropologist and Forensic Archaeologist.
 Dr. Pokines received his B.A. degree in anthropology and archaeology from Cornell University, his M.A. and Ph.D. degrees in anthropology from the University of Chicago, and A.B.F.A.
 Board certification in forensic anthropology.
 His research includes vertebrate osteology, zooarchaeology, taphonomy, and paleoecology, and he has ongoing archaeological projects in the Bolivian Andes (Tiwanaku and related sites), the Nile Delta (Tell Timai), and the Paleolithic of northern Jordan.
 He is also the Forensic Anthropologist for the Commonwealth of Massachusetts, Office of the Chief Medical Examiner, Boston. firstname.lastname@example.org

 Dr. Marks is an Associate Professor of Pathology at the University of Tennessee Medical Center and an Adjunct Associate Professor in our Forensic Anthropology program.
 He is a Board Certified Forensic Anthropologist and is the current Vice-President of the American Board of Forensic Anthropology.
 Dr. Marks will be teaching classes in skeletal biology, forensic anthropology and developing and supervising student research projects.
 His research interests include skeletal and dental biology and histology, bone trauma, soft tissue decomposition and bioarchaeology.